dexie/Dexie.js/addons/Dexie.Syncable/README.md

     });

 #### 3. Connect to Server
 You must specify the URL of the server you want to keep in-sync with.
-This has to be done once in the entire database life-time, but doing it on every startup is ok as well, since it wont affect already connected URLs.
+This has to be done once in the entire database life-time, but doing it on every startup is ok as well, since it won't affect already connected URLs.

     // This example uses the WebSocketSyncProtocol included in earlier steps. db.syncable.connect ("websocket", "https://syncserver.com/sync");